 Stretching, however slow or small the movement, is an effective, easy, cost-free way to address your lupus-related pain.
 Stretches can be done in your office chair, in your bed, standing at the bus stop, or lying on your living room floor.

 If your mobility is severely affected due to pain, start small with movements like moving your head slowly from side to side, letting your eyes lead, gazing further beyond your shoulder each time.
-If you can’t lift your limbs, start by stretching your hands or doing slow circles with your ankles.
+If you cannot lift your limbs, start by stretching your hands or doing slow circles with your ankles.

 Work your way up to fuller, slow-paced stretches like restoration yoga or Tai Chi.
-If you can’t afford to take a class, there are a variety of free YouTube videos you can move along to.
+If you cannot afford to take a class, there are a variety of free YouTube videos you can move along to.

 Envelope Yourself in Moist Heat

 Moist heat is recommended, as apposed to dry heat, to soothe aching joints.
-Relax in a hot tub or sauna, lie under a moist heated towel, or my pain management go-to, take a hot shower.
+Relax in a hot tub or sauna, lie under a moist heated towel, or my lupus pain management go-to, take a hot shower.

 Take a Breath